stackbit-themes/dynamic-example/content/pages/flows/uno.md

 layout: WizardFlow
 steps:
   - type: WizardStep
-    title: Card One
+    title: First Card
-    description: >
+    description: |
-      How **you** can work with us,
-      to enable a brighter future!
+      How **you** can work with us, to enable a brighter future!
     controls:
       - type: WizardTextControl
         required: true